 I next went to work in a church in Oxford as a curate, where I lived in the middle of a council estate in an extraordinarily diverse parish.
 After four years there, I returned to Cambridge to work part-time as Chaplain at Downing College, while also doing a part-time PhD.
 My thesis was on the ways that the 20th century theologian Karl Barth used John’s Gospel in his work, and was supervised by the then Regius Professor of Divinity, David Ford.

 I very much enjoy the combination of practical Christian ministry and theological research.
 My aim now is to write books which have theological depth but which are accessible and relevant to a general audience.
 I enjoy giving talks and leading discussions about Christianity with students from a wide range of subjects and backgrounds.
 Moving on from Barth’s approach, I am very interested in the ways that theology can connect with all areas of knowledge, including science.
-This interest has led to the writing and publication of my first book, The Theology of Everything, and I am now working on a second.
+This interest has led to the writing and publication of my first book, The Theology of Everything, which was shortlisted for the 2019 Michael Ramsey Prize for excellence in theological writing.

 I live with my wife Mel in a village outside Cambridge, and help with some of the services in nearby village churches during the university vacations.
-My other interests include playing the piano, flute and recorder, singing, walking in the countryside, building and tinkering with computers, photography, DIY and gardening.
+My other interests include playing the piano, accordion, flute and recorder, singing, walking in the less flat parts of England, building and tinkering with computers, photography, DIY and gardening.